omarkhaled2001/SWAP_Automation_Avarage_sheet/README.md

 ## 📖 Overview

-This script automatically generates an Excel file summarizing **robots’ and sites’ performance data** based on two input CSV files:
+This script automatically generates an Excel file summarizing **robots’ and sites’ performance data** based on input CSV file:

-- `Robots SN.csv`
-- `Sites Name.csv`
+- `User Inputs.csv`

 It creates a structured Excel sheet with calculated columns and formulas ready for data entry and reporting.